Han1s/Coding-Notes/Complete React Course.md

 }
 ```

-## useState() Hook sfor State Maniupulation
+## useState() Hooks for State Maniupulation

 - **hooks** are the way to use state in functional components

 - **useState** returns array with two elements
 - the first element is the current state
   - the second element is always a function that allows us to update the state

 - **useState** does not actually merge the info as **setState** which means you have to use several **useState** properties for the app